 There are also classes that focus on cultural activities as a way of boosting conversational Italian.
 Love cooking?
 Absorb the language of love while swirling a forkful of ragu alla Bolognese.
 If tennis is your passion, serve an ace while mastering la lingua Italiana 1-on-1 with the instructor.

 Most universities have the option for their students to study abroad for a semester or a year.
 This is a great option for students who want to learn Italian while receiving credit that they can apply to their degrees.
 Most of the time you will be not only be learning Italian, but other university subjects you may need to complete your degree.
 In addition to formal education, universities usually organize cultural experiences for the cohort to enjoy together.

 Since every person has a slightly different learning style, tutoring may be a good option for you.
-Tutoring allows individualized attention to strengths and weaknesses of the student’s language abilities.
-As the student, you can be in control of what you want to learn or where you struggle and get help in that area.
+Tutoring allows individualized attention to the strengths and weaknesses of the student’s language abilities.
+As a student, you can be in control of what you want to learn or where you struggle and get help in that area.
 In addition, a one-on-one tutoring session may be a less intimidating environment to practice language skills than in front of a 30-person classroom.

 Where to Go